vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-This makes `my.darray` a `darray` that's filled with 3s.
-Each partition is of size 2x2, and the dimensions of `my.darray` are 4x4.
-For `dframe`, the constructor follows the same format.
+This makes `my.darray` a `darray` that is filled with 3.
+Each
+partition is of size 2x2, and the dimension of `my.darray` is
+4x4.
+For `dframe`, the constructor has the same format.

 ## Using `dmapply` or `dlapply`

-Constructors are handy when you want to initialize distributed objects quickly, but as `ddR` is a functional-programming API, every operation you do will generate new objects.
-This means that the primary way in which you will create distributed objects will be via `dmapply` and `dlapply`.
+Constructors are handy when you want to initialize distributed objects
+quickly.
+However, the flexible way to create distributed objects is
+via `dmapply` and `dlapply`.
+Similar to the functional-programming
+behavior of R's mapply and lapply, distributed functions in 'ddR' also
+return new objects.

-Here's how we would create the same `dlist` that we created above using `dlapply`:
+Below is an example on how to create the same `dlist` as before but by
+using `dlapply`:

 ```r